zhinst/zhinst-toolkit/examples/active_qubit_reset.md

 ### Model for feedback latency

-As mentioned above, the RT Logger is useful for visualizing the events that happen during the experiment, but it's also tedious to configure and sometimes the timestamps of the logged events happen to be jittering in different runs of the experiment.
+As mentioned above, the RT Logger is useful for visualizing the events that happen during the experiment, but it's also tedious to configure and sometimes the timestamps of the logged events happen to be show a little jittering in different runs of the experiment.
 Moreover, the feedback latency has to be hardcoded into the sequencer program, which makes the method error prone if the feedback latency happens to change, for example because the integration time changes.

 For this reason, the `zhinst.utils` package offers the class `QCCSFeedbackModel` for calculating the feedback latency.
 The advantage of this method is that it provides stable results for the feedback latency and that it has been extensively tested, therefore it can be considered highly reliable.

-In order for the class to calculate the feedback latency, during its instantiation we have to describe the feedback system by telling the type of generator device (e.g. SHFSG or HDAWG), the type of quantum analyzer (e.g. SHFQA or UHFQA), and the PQSC mode (register forward or decoder).
-We can then use the routine `get_latency()` to get the feedback latency.
-The only thing that we have to calculate by ourselves and provide to the routine is the latency accumulated in the readout (or "QA") stage, which is experiment-specific and therefore cannot be known in advance by the model.
-Such QA latency must include the integration length and any other delay defined by the user in the SHFQA seqC program before or after the readout.
+In order for the class to calculate the feedback latency, during its instantiation we have to describe the feedback system by telling the type of generator device (e.g. SHFSG or HDAWG), the type of quantum analyzer (e.g. SHFQA), and the PQSC mode (register forward or decoder).
+We can then use the function `get_latency()` to get the feedback latency.
+The only thing that we have to calculate by ourselves and provide to the routine is the latency accumulated in the readout (or "QA") stage, which is experiment-specific.
+Such QA latency must include the integration length, the integration delay and any other delay defined by the user in the SHFQA seqC program before or after the readout (not shown here).

 ```python vscode={"languageId": "python"}
 from zhinst.utils.feedback_model import (